 While the RA experience is primarily for educational purposes, it is also a student leadership position with certain expectations and requirements.
 The following list describes the expectations and requirements of the position.
 Students chosen for the RA experience, and who accept this responsibility, are expected to commit wholeheartedly in each of these areas:

 - Have and maintain at least a 2.5 cumulative GPA

 - Adhere to the Student Leadership Covenant

-- Refrain from the use of alcohol and tobacco throughout their appointment
+- Refrain from the use of alcohol, tobacco, and marijuana throughout their appointment

 - Academic enrollment is to be kept to a maximum of 18 units per semester.

 Remuneration includes a scholarship covering the full cost of your housing assignment designated by your RA placement, utilities, and a meal plan scholarship classified as the Cougar Traditional meal plan.
 The scholarship is to be applied to your student account at Azusa Pacific University, covering room and board.

 |1-on-1 with RD/GRD/AD||30 minutes-1 hour weekly|